stabri/jsStudyRun/jsNotes.md

 \b	backspace
 \f	form feed
 ```

 - length of a String value by writing .length
 - ==  The equality operator compares two values and returns true if they're equivalent or false if they are not.
 - === is the counterpart to the equality operator (==).
-However, unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion.
+However, unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion. [code examples](#comparison)
 -